floor/mtrl-app/docs/core/collection/collection.md

   baseUrl: "https://api.example.com/api",

   // Layout and item sizing
-  itemHeight: 220, // Base height, will be adjusted after measurement
+  itemHeight: 220, // Fixed uniform height for all items

   // Scroll and performance settings
   scrollStrategy: "hybrid", // Use both scroll events and intersection observer